timhagn/lint-md-fm/README.md

 - logo files in the wrong format (not SVG / PNG / JPG)
 - (only for bonus-points: image sizes)
 - categories not in the `CATEGORY_MAPPING`
+- adapt this README file to the functionality of the final action

 Find [`gray-matter`](https://www.npmjs.com/package/gray-matter) already
 installed to work with Markdown & Frontmatter.